Import and Configure Assets

 Import Assets

-1. Create or configure an asset source.
+1. Create or configure an asset source, which requires two parts:

-2. Create a connection to the server.
+1. Create a connection to the asset (server configuration).

-3. Create an asset import mapping.
+2. Create an asset import mapping.

-4. Initiate the import.
+2. Initiate the import.

 Create or Configure an Asset Source